 HINTON HISTORIC DISTRICT

 Sandstone Falls is the largest waterfall on the New River.
 It spans the river at 1,500 feet, and drops between ten and twenty-five feet.
-The scenic drive along the river brings you to a 0.25 mile boardwalk gives easy access to some pretty awe-inspiring views of the falls.
+The scenic drive along the river brings you to a 0.25 mile boardwalk that gives easy access to some pretty awe-inspiring views.
 Leave the boardwalk for an easy hike along the 0.5 mile Island Loop Trail, which was once the sight of a grist mill.
 Looking for a longer hike?
 Big Branch Trail is a 2 mile loop trail that offers cascading mini falls and views of the New below.

 SANDSTONE VISITOR CENTER

 Sandstone Visitor Center is an 11,800 square-foot complex that offers state-of-the-art green design and construction.
-Interactive displays educate visitors on the New River watershed, discuss human impacts upon the land, plus review simple ways that each person can lessen impacts on our environment.
-Native gardens can be found on site, as well as a gift/book shop.
+Interactive displays educate visitors on the New River watershed.
+Native gardens cover the grounds, and a gift shop offers books, souvenirs, and other novelty items.